 AUA Announces Appointment of Two Program Chairs

-The American University of Armenia (AUA) is pleased to announce the appointments of Satenik Mnatsakanyan and Arthur Khalatyan as program chairs in the Akian College of Science and Engineering (CSE), effective July 2019.
+The American University of Armenia (AUA) is pleased to announce the appointments of Satenik Mnatsakanyan and Artur Khalatyan as program chairs in the Akian College of Science and Engineering (CSE), effective July 2019.

 Satenik Mnatsakanyan was promoted to the position of chair of the Bachelor of Science in Engineering Sciences (BS ES) program.
 She has 19 years of experience in the IT industry, working for advanced data analytics companies both in the U.S. and Armenia, building distributed/cloud applications for innovative businesses, as well as media distribution portals and peer-to-peer networks.
 Mnatsakanyan repatriated to Armenia in 2013 and has worked at AUA as adjunct lecturer since 2014.
 She has over ten years’ experience in teaching.